otterley/nodejs-demoapp/README.md

 The app has been designed with cloud native demos & containers in mind, in order to provide a real working application for deployment, something more than "hello-world" but with the minimum of pre-reqs.
 It is not intended as a complete example of a fully functioning architecture or complex software design.

-Typical uses would be deployment to Kubernetes, demos of Docker, CI/CD (build pipelines are provided), deployment to cloud (Azure) monitoring, auto-scaling
+Typical uses would be deployment to Kubernetes, demos of Docker, CI/CD (build pipelines are provided), deployment to cloud (AWS) monitoring, auto-scaling

 The app has several basic pages accessed from the top navigation menu, some of which are only lit up when certain configuration variables are set (see 'Optional Features' below):

 - **'Info'** - Will show system & runtime information, and will also display if the app is running from within a Docker container and Kubernetes.
-- **'Tools'** - Some tools useful in demos, such a forcing CPU load (for autoscale demos), and error/exception pages for use with App Insights or other monitoring tool.
+- **'Tools'** - Some tools useful in demos, such a forcing CPU load (for autoscale demos), and error/exception pages for use with AWS X-Ray or other monitoring tool.
 - **'Monitor'** - Display realtime monitoring data, showing memory usage/total and process CPU load.
 - **'Weather'** - (Optional) Gets the location of the client page (with HTML5 Geolocation).
 The resulting location is used to fetch weather data from the [OpenWeather](https://openweathermap.org/) API
 - **'Todo'** - (Optional) This is a small todo/task-list app which uses MongoDB as a database.
-- **'User Account'** - (Optional) When configured with Azure AD (application client id and secret) user login button will be enabled, and an user-account details page enabled, which calls the Microsoft Graph API
+- **'User Account'** - (Optional) When configured with Amazon Cognito, a user login button will be enabled, and an user-account details page enabled.

 ![screen](https://user-images.githubusercontent.com/14982936/55620043-dfe96480-5791-11e9-9746-3b42a3a41e5f.png)
 ![screen](https://user-images.githubusercontent.com/14982936/55620045-dfe96480-5791-11e9-94f3-6d788ed447c1.png)